wenwenyu/PICK-pytorch/README.md

 ### Training custom datasets
 You can train you own datasets following the steps outlined below.
 1. Prepare the correct format of files as provided in `data` folder.
+   * Please see [data/README.md](data/README.md) an instruction how to prepare the data in required format for PICK.
 2. Modify `train_dataset` and  `validation_dataset` args in `config.json` file, including `files_name`,
 `images_folder`, `boxes_and_transcripts_folder`, `entities_folder`, `iob_tagging_type` and `resized_image_size`.
 3. Modify `Entities_list` in `utils/entities_list.py` file according to the entity type of your dataset.